-Personally, I don’t think you do - but you might want to find someone (whether that is simply a mentor or someone with a vested interest) who does have the right experience to support your quest into unchartered territories.
+Personally, I don’t think you do – but you might want to find someone (whether that is simply a casual mentor or someone truly invested) who does have the right experience to support you on your quest through uncharted territories.

-That said if you do choose to bring in a more mature entrepreneur or corporate employee it needs to be the right kind of person - someone who has kept up with modern times (if relevant to your product/service idea).
-The more experienced/aged entrepreneur/corporate person is more likely to be interested in money rather than shares in the business.
+That said if you do choose to bring in a more ‘market mature’ entrepreneur or corporate employee it needs to be the right kind of person – someone who has kept up with modern times (if relevant to your product/service idea).
+The more experienced/aged entrepreneur/corporate person is more likely to be interested in generating money rather than shares in the business.

-Whilst the younger ‘high flyer’ will want a piece of the action and would, therefore, as a pre-requisite, need to be able to demonstrate financial strength, proven and tangible success in the business world, and success in the target sector.
-Otherwise, you may well be better off using your own ‘nouse’, experience and instincts.
+A less experienced ‘high flyer’ will want a piece of the action and will, therefore, as a pre-requisite, need to be able to demonstrate financial strength, proven and tangible success in the business world, and success in the target sector.
+Otherwise, you may well be better off using your own ‘nous’ (experience and instincts).

 There are of course benefits to having the right market experience when you launch a new business because you don’t tend to make the same mistakes as everyone else starting out on a new path.
-But as with all new businesses you do have to make sure you have a competitive differentiation and edge (at Zupa we call it the 10x Smash Rate factor to beat any opposition) as well as top delivery.
+As with all new businesses you do have to make sure you have a competitive differentiation and edge.
+At Zupa we call this the 10x smash rate factor, to beat any opposition as well as best delivery.
 Otherwise, expect a decent fightback from the established competition!

-Finally, researching the opposition is critical to that 10x Smash Rate because you can see what the pains to the current customers are as well as understanding what the gains need to be with your product/service to create a world-class, industry-leading offer.
+Finally, critical to that 10x smash rate is researching the opposition.
+This lets you see what the pains for current customers are as well as understanding what the gains need to be with your product/service as you create a world-class, industry-leading offer.